jcalzero/PezFlix/README.md

 <img src=http://g.recordit.co/qE7FE909kd.gif width=250><br>

 ### Notes
-The only issues I encountered was autolayout but I was able to figure it out!
+The only issue I encountered was autolayout but I was able to figure it out!